scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 Numba :cite:`lam_numba:_2015`, a just-in-time compiler for Python.

 We used Numba for three functions that, through profiling, we identified as expensive.
-These functions were 1) numpy.polynomial.legendre.legval :cite:`noauthor_numpy.polynomial.legendre.legval_nodate`, 2) scipy.special.erf :cite:`noauthor_scipy.special.erf_nodate`, and 3) scipy.special.hermitenorm
+These functions were 1) :code:`numpy.polynomial.legendre.legval` :cite:`noauthor_numpy.polynomial.legendre.legval_nodate`, 2) :code:`scipy.special.erf` :cite:`noauthor_scipy.special.erf_nodate`, and 3) :code:`scipy.special.hermitenorm`
-:cite:`noauthor_scipy.special.hermitenorm_nodate`, which henceforth we will refer to as legval, erf, and hermitenorm.
+:cite:`noauthor_scipy.special.hermitenorm_nodate`, which henceforth we will refer to as :code:`legval`, :code:`erf`, and :code:`hermitenorm`.

-legval was perhaps the most straightforward of these three to JIT compile.
+:code:`legval` was perhaps the most straightforward of these three to JIT compile.
 Unlike Python, Numba requires that all variables and arrays cannot change type, nor can they change size (e.g. this information must be known prior at compile time).
-This necessitated several small changes to the legval algorithm to put it in the form required by Numba.
+This necessitated several small changes to the :code:`legval` algorithm to put it in the form required by Numba.
 Several other lines of the function that performed type checking were removed.
 This placed the onus on the developer to make sure the correct types are supplied, which was acceptable for us.
-The original and modified legval functions are shown in Figure :ref:`legval`.
+The original and modified :code:`legval` functions are shown in Figure :ref:`legval`.

 .. figure:: figures/legval_old_vs_new.png
    :align: center
-   :scale: 50%
+   :scale: 40%
    :figclass: wt

-   (A) The official numpy.polynomial.legendre.legval function.
+   (A) The official :code:`numpy.polynomial.legendre.legval` function.
 Profiling data indicated that this was an expensive function.
 To conserve space the docstring has been removed.
-(B) Our modified legval function that was much faster than its original numpy counterpart.
-Note the removal of the type checking and the addition of the np.ones array to instruct Numba about the sizes of each array (and prevent them from changing during every iteration.) :label:`legval`
+(B) Our modified :code:`legval` function that was much faster than its original numpy counterpart.
+Note the removal of the type checking and the addition of the :code:`np.ones` array to instruct Numba about the sizes of each array (and prevent them from changing during every iteration.) :label:`legval`

 The two scipy functions were also somewhat challenging to implement in Numba.
 At the time of this writing, Numba does not yet support directly compiling scipy functions.
 This meant that we needed to extract the core part of these scipy functions and mold them into a form that Numba would accept.
-For scipy erf, this meant translating the Fortran source code into Python.
-For scipy hermitenorm, which was fortunately already in Python, algorithmic changes similar to those we made in legval were necessary to ensure all variables were a constant type and size.
+For scipy :code:`erf`, this meant translating the Fortran source code into Python.
+For scipy :code:`hermitenorm`, which was fortunately already in Python, algorithmic changes similar to those we made in :code:`legval` were necessary to ensure all variables were a constant type and size.

-We should note that we tried to cache the compiled Numba functions with the cache=True option to save time, but with larger numbers of MPI ranks, we found that this sometimes caused a data race between the Numba caches written by each rank.
-To avoid this problem we considered using ahead of time (AOT) instead of JIT compiling but since this change was somewhat awkward, for now we removed the cache=True setting and will consider using AOT in the future.
+We should note that we tried to cache the compiled Numba functions with the :code:`cache=True` option to save time, but with larger numbers of MPI ranks, we found that this sometimes caused a data race between the Numba caches written by each rank.
+To avoid this problem we considered using ahead of time (AOT) instead of JIT compiling but since implementing this change was somewhat awkward, for now we have removed the :code:`cache=True` setting and will consider using AOT in the future.

 Restructuring the Code
 ----------------------